StarkCaptain/Optimize-MailboxesPerDatabase/README.md

 Total Databases: 265
 Total Mailboxes: 7175

-Using the WhatIf parameter.
 Creating New Move Requests during actuall run time will vary depending on your environment.
+Using the WhatIf parameter I measure the command run time with the below results.

 Average RunTime: 60 Seconds